One Day in Savannah: Itinerary & Travel Guide

 They also offer a ghost tour.
 (Savannah locals like to talk about how haunted their city is.
 Our parking valet at dinner one night told us that Savannah is the most haunted city in the U.S.)

 T.C.
 Michaels is an outstanding and friendly guide.
 He truly brought the city of Savannah to life, from its planning and founding up to the present.
-If you are at all interested in Savannah’s history or even if you just want to hear some good stories from a great storyteller, give this guided tour a try.
+If you are interested in Savannah’s history or just want to hear some good stories from a great storyteller, give this guided tour a try.

 It will most definitely make you appreciate Savannah more as well as the people who worked so hard to preserve it for future generations to enjoy.

-After a long walking tour you will no doubt be ready for a really good lunch.
+After a long walking tour, you will no doubt be ready for a really good lunch.
+We wanted to give the local plant-based cuisine a try at Fox & Fig Café (321 Habersham Street).
+The food and service were great.

 Cathedral Basilica of St. John the Baptist

-They suggest a $3 per adult cash donation.
+They suggest a $3 donation per adult guest.
 We gladly made a donation in thanks for their opening their doors to those who just want to look around the admire the beautiful building.

 When we were there, there was signage indicating that photography of the interior was only allowed for personal use.
 That is why you won’t see any photos of the interior of St. John the Baptist on this website.
 You’ll just have to go to Savannah, Georgia, and see it for yourself!